aragon/geo-browser-contracts/README.md

 <img src="./img/standard-1.svg">

-The Main Voting Plugin can also pass proposals that change its own settings.
+The Standard Governance Plugin can also pass proposals that change its own settings.

 <img src="./img/standard-2.svg">

-To manage who can create proposals, the Member Access Plugin allows anyone to request becoming a member.
+To manage who can create proposals, the Member Add Plugin allows anyone to request becoming a member.
 Editors can approve or reject incoming proposals.

 <img src="./img/standard-3.svg">